|Name:||Professor Fiona Tomley

-Fiona is Professor of Experimental Parasitology in the department of Pathology and Infectious Diseases.
-Her research interests are centred on protozoan parasites and poultry.
+Fiona is Professor of Experimental Parasitology and Head of the Department of Pathology and Pathogen Biology.

-Fiona graduated in 1977 with a degree in Bacteriology and Virology from Manchester University, where she stayed to complete a PhD on vaccinia virus DNA polymerase.
-After four years as a post-doc in virology at Cambridge Vet School and the department of Pathology, Fiona joined the Houghton Poultry Research Station (which later became the Institute for Animal Health) in 1984 to develop fowlpoxvirus as a replicating vaccine vector for important viral diseases of chickens including infectious bronchitis and Newcastle Disease.
+Fiona graduated in Bacteriology and Virology at Manchester University (1977) where she also completed her PhD on vaccinia virus DNA polymerase.
+After four years as a post-doc in virology at Cambridge Vet School and Department of Pathology, Fiona joined the Houghton Poultry Research Station (later the Institute for Animal Health) in 1984 to develop fowlpoxvirus as a replicating vaccine vector for important viral diseases of chickens including infectious bronchitis and Newcastle Disease.

 During her time at the IAH, Fiona held senior managment posts including Head of the Division of Microbiology (2005-2010) and Deputy Director of Science (2008-2010).
 She joined the RVC at the end of 2010 as Professor of Experimental Parasitology.